hanskellner/Fusion360Image2Surface/README.md

 4. A file dialog will be displayed.
   - Select an image file to convert to a surface and click OK.
+  - Note, because of limitations in Fusion on the size of meshes, I highly recommend using only very small images.
+For example, the moon image above is only 50x50 pixels.
+If you have an image that's large then create a smaller version of it then import that.

 5. The settings dialog will be shown.
 Adjust your preferences:

   ![Image of Settings Dialog](./resources/SettingsDialog.png)